jweinflash/chicago-taxi/docs/analysis.md

 ggp_chi = ggp_chi + theme(panel.border = element_rect(color = "black", fill = NA))
 ```

-The image below shows the plot over the first four facets of data.
+The image below shows the plot over the first few facets of data.
 Click it to see the full image, with facets for every period.
-Looking at the image, we don't see taxi pickup patterns changing too much -- they seem to cluster in the "LOOP" community and its surrounding area, regardless of whether the weather is warm or cold.
+Looking at the image, we don't see taxi pickup patterns changing too much -- they seem to cluster in the "LOOP" community and its surrounding area, regardless of the season (and hence if it's warm or cold).
+Hmph!
+Looks like folks in Chicago don't change their patterns as much as I thought, considering the weather they see.
+Not what I would've thought.

 [![Community areas with most pickups](../crop/pickups-small.png)](../crop/pickups-small.png)

-We can play the same game to see the areas that are the most common for dropoffs each quarter.
+We can play the same game (making small modifications to our query) to see the areas that are the most common for dropoffs each quarter..

 [![Community areas with most dropoffs](../crop/dropoffs-small.png)](../plots/dropoffs.png)

-Or do it see the dropoffs that are most common in the evenings, weekdays versus weekends.
+..Or do it see the dropoffs that are most common in the evenings, weekdays versus weekends.

 [![Community areas with most evening dropoffs](../crop/evening-dropoffs-small.png)](../plots/evening-dropoffs.png)